txdv/galaxy-eventemitter/README.md

 # galaxy-eventemitter

-This is a a galaxy wrapper for the EventEmitter of node.js.
+This is a [galaxy](https://github.com/bjouhier/galaxy) wrapper for the node EventEmitter.

 License
 =======